NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/qedge_constraints_specification.md

 ## Attributes

+Attribute constraints are presented as a list of attribute constraint objects.
 Each attribute constraint object constrains a specific attribute type.
 Multiple attribute constraints together represent an AND relationship, such that all attribute constraints must be met.

 Every attribute constraint must supply a `name`, `id`, `value`, and `operator`: